shankarmsy/shankarmsy.github.io/stories/intro.md

 .. type: text
 -->

-Thank you for visiting my site.
+Thanks for visiting.
 I am **Shankar Muthuswamy**, an aspiring Data Scientist, avid technology enthusiast and a father.
-This blog is basically a collection of my ramblings as I work my way into the deep horizons of data science.
-But the topics won't be restricted to data science, I intend to blog about anything technical that excites me.
+The aim of this blog is to serve as a journal for my ideas, experiments and projects as I work my way into the deep horizons of data science.
+I've not chosen these topics for any specific reason other than to learn something new and I am not sure of their scientific value but sharing with the hope that someone somewhere finds it useful.
+The topics won't be restricted to data science, I intend to blog about anything technical that excites me in this journey.

 >***From my own experience, I've always learned things better and faster when I tried to teach it to someone.
-So that in essence is the mission statement for this site***
+So that in essence is the mission statement for this blog***

 Comments are most welcome.
+Word of caution, I do not have a PhD or a Masters and learn much of this on my own so if you're an expert tell me what I can/should change and why.
 I appreciate constructive feedback in any form or shape and take expert rebuttals on the chin.

-If you would like to learn more about my background, click [here](https://shankarmsy.github.io/stories/background.html).
+If you have the luxury of time click [here](/stories/background.html) to learn more about my background and hear why I chose Data Science.
 Otherwise, Happy reading!

 Cheers!
 Shankar